open-xchange/appsuite-middleware/development/projectsets/com.openexchange.projectset.full/README.txt

    "com.openexchange.server/Open-Xchange Server Startup.launch" launcher file.
 Right click on file and select "Run as" and press first entry.

+7. To build open-xchange-axis2 correctly, please execute "jar" task in the open-xchange-axis2 build.xml
+  - then hit F5 to refresh all projects including open-xchange-axis2

 TODO: Explain how to import profile files for formatter, clean-up, etc.